oothomas/SSC-MorphVQ/README.md

 - `validation_dataset_path`: Path to the validation dataset.
 - `total_epochs`: Total number of training epochs.
 - `learning_rate`: Starting learning rate for the training.

+You can edit the `config.yaml` file to adjust training parameters such as batch size, learning rate, or the number of epochs.

 ## Contributing